LSTclock: sidereal time clock

 The current date (YYYY-MM-DD) and time are displayed.
 The timezone (following the device setting) is shown on the right.

-"Play/pause" button is on the left.
+"Play/Pause" button is on the left.
 Once it is tapped, the clock stops updating and the text showing the local time turns into a button (the text color changes to blue), which opens the "Choose Date/Time" sheet to pick a date/time.
-The clock resumes updating when the "play/pause" button is tapped again.
+The clock resumes updating when the "Play/Pause" button is tapped again.
+While the button is tapped and held, the LST at 0:00 of the day in the local time or UTC (can be chosen via the "Preferences" sheet) is shown.
+Please note that the "local time" refers to the device's own clock and timezone setting, not the local time of each registered location.

 UTC